An Overview of Taxes in Florida

 Property Tax Exemptions

 Florida offers several property tax exemptions that can help reduce your tax bill if you qualify for any of them.
-They include a homestead exemption of up to $50,000, exemptions for senior citizens over age 65, and exemptions for veterans and the disabled.
+They include a homestead exemption of up to $25,000 as of 2018, or $50,000 for married taxpayers.
+Exemptions are also available for senior citizens over age 65 and the disabled.

 Florida Estate and Inheritance Taxes

 There are no "death taxes" in Florida, either on the value of estates or on gifts received by beneficiaries.
 The Florida estate tax was repealed effective Dec.
-31, 2004.
+31, 2004 and it cannot be reinstated.
+The state's constitution prohibits it.

 Other Florida State Taxes

-- Cigarette tax: Florida charges a $1.34 tax on each pack of 20 cigarettes.
-There is also a surcharge for other tobacco products, excluding cigars, equal to 60 percent of the wholesale price.
+The state charges a $1.34 tax on each pack of cigarettes.
+There's also a surcharge for other tobacco products, excluding cigars, that's equal to 60 percent of the wholesale price.
+Still, the state ranks 33rd overall for this tax rate.

-- Hotel taxes: Rates vary by county and range from 2 to 6 percent.
-These taxes are known as the Tourist Development Tax and are charged on hotel rooms in addition to the regular sales tax rate.
+Hotel tax rates vary by county.
+They range from 2 to 6 percent and this is in addition to the sales tax rate of 6 percent.
+These taxes are known as the Tourist Development Tax and are charged on hotel rooms, but rooms that are leased for more than six months are exempt.